2019 Australian Parliament infiltration plot: Involvement with the Liberal Party

-Sources familiar with Zhao's activities, however, describe him as a low-profile member of the local Liberal Party branch.
+Sources familiar with Zhao's activities, however, described him as a low-profile member of the local Liberal Party branch.
 They say Zhao attended at least one branch gathering with members of his immediate family before the 2016 Federal election, but did not otherwise agitate to become an MP himself.
 They say Zhao stopped attending party events in 2016 amidst personal problems.

 A senior Liberal Party member with knowledge of membership lists also said Zhao was not known to senior party members, by any measure.
 Scott Yung, a Chinese-Australian Liberal Party member, said he does not believe Zhao was ever "active" within the party.

 Brian Chen Chunsheng

 Some media reports identified the person who approached Zhao as Melbourne businessperson Brian Chen Chunsheng.

 The Age reported that Chen was flagged as a suspected senior Chinese intelligence operative by various Western security sources, and that Chen has posed for pictures in People's Liberation Army military uniforms, in addition to posing as a journalist during certain international political summits.

 Chen was known to have made political donations to Australia's two major political parties, and his company was known to be promoting China's Belt and Road Initiative, leading to accusations he was using the Belt and Road Initiative as a cover to conduct intelligence operations.

 Chen himself denied the allegations, claiming photos of him donning Chinese military uniforms were merely him borrowing a friend's military uniform to show off, and that he was given journalist accreditation by a media outlet owner so he could attend international political summits.
 Chen has also denied knowing Zhao, in addition to denying reports that he is involved in Chinese intelligence activities.

 There is no suggestion of Chen having any knowledge or involvement in Zhao's death.
 Chen has reportedly not returned to Australia since leaving the country in March 2019.